sierrafoxtrot/timtam/README.txt

 What was the itch that Windsock originally scratched?

-I needed to display a slideshow at remote locations.
+The generic itch was that I needed to display a slideshow at remote locations.
 Each location had a reasonably large flat panel display.
 With the addition of a Raspberry Pi, a network connection and a cron job to run rsync (to update the images) the system was running.

-All the install details are included below in case they are useful to anyone.
+The specific requirements (in case they are of interest to anyone else) are that I need the slideshow to be easily updated by muggles.
+This was achieved by mounting a samba shared drive (that they could easily update).
+The slideshow display had to be able to handle sporadic updates and periods with zero images in the case where someone deletes all the images before copying the new ones.
+All the install details are included below.